Frequently Asked Questions

 What programs does Brainfood offer?

-Brainfood currently runs three programs during the year - Brainfood Kitchen All Stars, Brainfood Community MVPs and Brainfood Summer Institute.
+Brainfood currently runs four programs: Brainfood Kitchen All Stars, Brainfood Community MVPs, Brainfood Summer Institute, and Brainfood Box Project.

-From September to May, Brainfood Community meets Tuesday and Thursday afternoons.
-Brainfood graduates use their leadership skills to plan, facilitate, and deliver healthy cooking workshops to the DC community.
+Brainfood Community MVPs, which meets Tuesday and Thursday afternoons during the school year, gives Brainfood graduates the opportunity to use their leadership skills to plan, facilitate, and deliver healthy cooking workshops to the DC community.

-From June to August, Brainfood runs a five week program for high school students, which uses experiential learning activities such as kitchen labs and field trips to help students build valuable life skills.
-Brainfood Summer Institute meets Monday through Thursday in the afternoon.
+Brainfood Summer Institute, a five-week program that meets Monday through Thursday afternoons during the summer, uses experiential learning activities such as kitchen labs and field trips to help students build valuable life skills. .

 How did Brainfood get started?

 Founded in 1999, Brainfood is a community-based youth development organization that uses food as a tool to build life skills with DC youth in a fun and creative setting.
 Through culinary-related activities we strive to expand cognitive skills, encourage creativity, foster self-reliance and empower youth as resources in their own community.
-After over 12 years of operation, we are now running programs in two DC facilities (Columbia Heights and Chinatown), with expected additional expansion.
+After over 13 years of operation, we are now running programs in three DC facilities (Columbia Heights, Chinatown, and Mt.
+Vernon Square), with expected additional expansion.
+Read more about Brainfood History here!